 Within the breath of a second, the leader was off his mount and in front of her.
 His unsheathed wakizashi styled blade swept out in the direction of her unprotected stomach.
 She caught the weapon with the stave of her weapon, before falling down to her feet, to sweep her legs out to knock him down.
 He jumped back easily, his dark eyes never leaving her face.
 Her movements became blurs to the naked eye as she continued to meticulously feed chakra to her limbs to execute the simple moves her father had taught her.
 She arced the sharp edge of the unusual weapon at his left side, her heels digging into the ground.
 She was taken aback when he caught the hook of her blade with his, and held her immobile.

-"If you keep up with this folly, I will have to become serious," he said coolly.
+"If you continue your foolishness, I will become serious," he said coolly.
 He was so close his breath fanned out over her face, "I will not be merciful if you push me to that point woman."

 "Shouldn't we help?"
 The blond asked wide-eyed, his orbs glancing to the men behind him.